acarril/acarril/README.md

 ### Hi, I'm Alvaro :broccoli:

-I am a PhD student at Princeton and I develop tech solutions at [ConsiliumBots](https://www.consiliumbots.com/).
+I am a PhD student at Princeton, and currently developing projects with [ConsiliumBots](https://www.consiliumbots.com/).

 I program mostly in **Python**, **R** and **Julia**, but I'm always learning new languages or frameworks.